linrongbin16/fzfx.nvim/README.md

 ## 🚀 Usage

 There're multiple commands provided, named with prefix `Fzfx`.
-The sub commands indicates the user query's input method, (e.g. the variants) named with below rules:
+The sub commands indicates the user query's input method, (i.e. the variants) named with below rules:

 - **Basic** variant is named with `args`, accepts the following arguments as query content.
 - **Visual select** variant is named with `visual`, uses visual selection as query content.
 - **Cursor word** variant is named with `cword`, uses the word text under cursor as query content.
-- **Put** (e.g. yank text) variant is named with `put` (just like press the `p` key), uses the yank text as query content.
+- **Put** (i.e. yank text) variant is named with `put` (just like press the `p` key), uses the yank text as query content.
 - **Resume last search** variant is named with `resume`, uses the last search content as query content.

 > [!NOTE]